 What advice would you give other entrepreneurs?

 “I developed Koupe alongside my regular job.
-When you begin with a start-up, it can seem like a mountain that is too high to climb.
+At first, a start-up can seem like a mountain that is too high to climb.
 If you start thinking that way, there is a real risk you become paralyzed.
 I told myself to take one step every day, no matter how small.
 It could even be a phone call.

 “Because I forced myself to take a tiny step every day for Koupe, each step built on the previous one and became bigger and bigger.
 It really helped me.”